egonolieux/personal-conventions/issue-tracking.md

 - **Status: Cancelled**
 - **Status: Duplicate**: The issue has been created before and is redundant.
 - **Status: In progress**
-- **Status: Obsolete**: The issue has been superceded by one or more new issues.
+- **Status: Obsolete**: The issue has been superseded by one or more new issues.
 - **Status: Testing**
 - **Status: Won't fix**